 We are offering in-person mediations now, with certain limitations, and continuing to offer all mediation services online.
 This month, we have started providing some availability to see clients in person now that our entire office has been vaccinated and the county has reached over 75% vaccination rate.
 Additionally, our Mediation Coordinator, Sophia, continues to be in the office full time, so clients can always drop off paperwork, checks, etc., in the office as necessary.

-As of June 15th, the state and county have provided new guidance for individuals on masks.
+As of June 15th 2021, the state of California and the county have provided new guidance for individuals on masks.
 Masks are not required for fully vaccinated individuals except in specific settings (we do not fall under any of those).
 Masks are required for unvaccinated individuals in indoor public settings and businesses (we fall under this).

 We had waited to open our office back up for a few reasons.
 First and foremost was that until our office was entirely vaccinated, I placed their safety and the safety of those going to be around them as of the utmost importance.
 I didn’t want anyone who works for me or comes into my business to get sick, so we were continuing to do everything we can to minimize that risk.
 Additionally, until the mask mandate was lifted for vaccinated individuals, if we had opened back up to in-person mediations, anyone visiting our office and the mediator would have been required to wear a mask for the duration of their mediation even if they were able to sit 6 feet apart from each other because we’re inside and unfortunately didn’t have a big or private enough or outdoor space to set up mediations.